A starter’s guide to program management

 Steps to becoming a program manager (i.e., education and training/exams)

 The job of a program manager is generally seen at the top of the career path of a project manager.
-Although project management experience is important, it’s not absolutely necessary to have it to become a program manager.
+Although project management experience is essential, it’s not necessary to have it to become a program manager.
 Portfolio management experience is also a plus to becoming a successful program manager.

 Find more content on Program Management and the job of a program manager!